Udari Madhushani

 Hung T. Nguyen, Vikash Sehwag, Seyyedali Hosseinalipour, Christopher G. Brinton, Mung Chiang, H. Vincent Poor

-To appear in IEEE Journal on Selected Areas in Communications (J-SAC) - Series on Machine Learning for Communications and Networks
+IEEE Journal on Selected Areas in Communications (J-SAC) - Series on Machine Learning for Communications and Networks 2020 - pdf

-We proposed a fast-convergent federated learning algorithm, called FOLB, which improves convergence speed by an intelligent sampling of devices in each round.
+We proposed a fast-convergent federated learning algorithm, called FOLB, which improves convergence speed by an smart sampling of devices in each round.

 A Critical Evaluation of Open-World Machine Learning